 This curriculum includes the capstone studio for seniors in any BFA program in the College of Art.
 The capstone studio brings together all seniors in the studio areas and separately in the communication design and fashion areas for critical dialogue beyond disciplinary boundaries and to guide preparation for each area's culminating BFA exhibition.

-A total of 121 units are required for the BFA degree, with the specified number of credits in each area detailed below.
+A total of 121 credits are required for the BFA degree, with the specified number of credits in each area detailed below.

 These courses provide context for art and design studies by examining the cultural and historical impact of artworks and artifacts.
-The BFA degree requires two 3-credit introductory courses (ARTARCH 1515 History of Western Art, Architecture & Design and ARTARCH 2020 Introduction to Modern Art, Architecture and Design) and three additional courses.
-Courses in the subject area Art History and Archaeology (ARTARCH) at the 2000-level or above or tagged FA Visual Culture fulfill this requirement.
+The BFA degree requires students to complete two introductory survey courses and three electives.

 ARTARCH 2020Introduction to Modern Art, Architecture and Design3